Insights

 The enactment of biometric privacy laws is a growing trend across the country.
 Existing legislation has led to a boon of class action litigation against employers, consumer-facing businesses, and technology companies for claimed violations of biometric privacy rights.
 It is therefore imperative that businesses remain informed of their obligations, which are increasingly expanding and being required in new jurisdictions, as non-compliance can create significant monetary exposure.

 Biometric privacy laws and regulations generally require businesses to track, inform employees or consumers of, and provide methods for employees or consumers to consent to, the collection of biometric information or biometric identifiers.
 BCLP has been tracking enacted biometric privacy laws and proposed legislation across the United States.
 Below is a high-level summary of existing laws and proposed bills introduced across the country that pertain to private sector companies’ collection or use of biometric data.
 Additional privacy, data-breach, industry-specific, and public-sector regulations and proposed legislation exist.
-Readers are thus encouraged to consult their regular Bryan Cave Leighton Paisner contact or the authors of this article for more information and guidance.
+Readers are thus encouraged to consult their regular BCLP contact or the authors of this article for more information and guidance.

 BCLP continues to monitor.
 Please check back here periodically for updates.

-Existing Legislation
+Existing laws

 Biometric Information Privacy Act (“BIPA”)